Does ChatGPT Have Ads? ChatGPT Ads Rollout Status in 2026

 How to prepare

-If you’re deciding whether to start spending on ChatGPT today, the honest version is: inventory is small, the buyer pool is narrow, and ads land on less than half a percent of responses.
+If you’re deciding whether to start spending on ChatGPT today, the honest version is: this far into the ChatGPT ads rollout, access still runs through OpenAI’s sales team with five- to six-figure minimums, and the buyer pool — while far wider than at launch — is still hundreds of brands, not a self-serve auction.
 It’s not a serious paid-acquisition channel for most companies yet.

-What it is today is a brand visibility and category-defense play, and the urgency just changed.
-With penetration at 26.5% overall and 49.1% in the US (as of 2026-05-26), a competitor buying placements on your priority queries can now show up on roughly half of the US responses you care about.
+What it is today is a brand visibility and category-defense play, and the urgency has held since May.
+With penetration at 51% US, 54% CA, 50% AU, and now 19% JP (over the 7 days ending 2026-07-03), a competitor buying placements on your priority queries can show up on roughly half of the responses you care about across the entire English-speaking market plus Japan.
 That’s not “lose category positioning over a year” anymore — it’s “lose category positioning this quarter.”
+And the buyer-pool rotation between May and July shows that “we’re not seeing them yet” doesn’t mean “we won’t see them next month.”

 A few things are worth doing now regardless of whether you buy.